 We’re continuing our deeper look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
-This week’s two feedstocks are Lesquerella Oil & Linseed Oil.
+This posts two feedstocks are Lesquerella Oil & Linseed Oil.
 Here is a link to the main page of feedstocks we have examined so far.

 Lesquerella fendleri Oil